 KEVIN WILSON

-His current and previous students have appeared in over 30 Broadway productions originating 4 roles, numerous national tours, regional theaters, and in venues ranging from the Metropolitan Opera, Boston Lyric, Chicago Lyric, Handel and Haydn Society, Boston Symphony Orchestra, Boston Baroque, and the Oregon and Carmel Bach Festivals.
-His students have been finalists and winners in the Tafelmusik Baroque Competition, Metropolitan Opera National Council Auditions, the NATS Boston/National Voice Competitions, Classical Singer Competition, and received multiple prestigious regional nominations and awards for performance.
+His current and previous students have appeared in over 45Broadway productions originating six roles, numerous national tours, regional theaters, and in venues ranging from the Metropolitan Opera, Boston Lyric, Chicago Lyric, Handel and Haydn Society, Boston Symphony Orchestra, Boston Baroque, and the Oregon and Carmel Bach Festivals.
+His students have been finalists, and winners in the Tafelmusik Baroque Competition, Metropolitan Opera National Council Auditions, the NATS Boston/National Voice Competitions, and the Classical Singer Competition.
+They have received multiple prestigious regional nominations and awards for performance.

 Kevin holds a Master of Music in Vocal Pedagogy from the New England Conservatory and a Bachelor of Music in Voice from the University of Central Oklahoma.
 He has additional studies in voice at the University of Missouri- Kansas City Conservatory, vocal anatomy and physiology at Boston University Sargent School of Health, and studies in voice and speech with Kristin Linklater and Catherine Fitzmaurice.
 His teaching has been inspired by a long history of voice teachers, including his first voice teacher Tony Gonzalez, whom he thanks for his foundation and passion for teaching.